nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 # NPr/ISg V    NSg/J NPl/V P  ISg/D NSg  .
 > The lighthouse that    you can      see   is on the mainland .
 # D   NSg        N/I/C/D IPl NPrSg/VX NSg/V VL P  D   NSg      .
 > The suspect is thought to still be     on the campus .
-# D   NSg/J   VL NSg/V   P  NSg/V/J NSg/VX P  D   NSg    .
+# D   NSg/J   VL NSg/V   P  J     NSg/VX P  D   NSg    .
 > We  live on the edge of the city .
 # IPl V/J  P  D   NSg  P  D   NSg  .
 > on the left    , on the right   , on the side  , on the bottom .
 # P  D   NPrSg/J .
 P  D   NPrSg/J .
 P  D   NSg/J .
 P  D   NSg/J  .
 > The fleet is on the American coast .
-# D   NSg/J VL P  D   NPrSg/J  NSg/V .
+# D   NSg/J VL P  D   J        NSg/V .
 > on a   bus , on a   train , on a   plane , on a   ferry , on a   yacht .
 # P  D/P NSg .
 P  D/P NSg   .
 P  D/P NSg/J .
 P  D/P NSg   .
 P  D/P NSg   .
 > All       of the responsibility is on  him .
 # NSg/I/J/C P  D   NSg            VL J/P I   .
 > I   put   a   bet   on the winning horse .
-# ISg NSg/V D/P NSg/P P  D   NSg/J   NSg/V .
+# ISg NSg/V D/P NSg/P P  D   J       NSg/V .
 > tug   on the rope ; push  hard    on the door .
 # NSg/V P  D   NSg  .
 NSg/V NSg/V/J P  D   NSg  .
 > I   stubbed my toe on an  old tree  stump .
-# ISg V/J     D  NSg P  D/P NSg/J NSg/V NSg/V .
+# ISg V/J     D  NSg P  D/P J   NSg/V NSg/V .
 > I   caught my fingernail on the door handle .
 # ISg V/J    D  NSg        P  D   NSg  NSg/V  .
 > The rope snagged on a   branch .